vicariousinc/PGMax/pgmax/contrib/mpbp/bp_experimentation_guide.md

                 f"Message Passing completed in: {msg_update_end_time - msg_update_start_time}s"
             )
             ```
+        1. Be sure to run the entire BP loop once before timing to allow JAX to compile all the functions.
+This way, you can measure the execution time independent of the compilation time!
     1. To perform memory usage analysis, simply run `nvidia-smi` in a separate terminal on your workstation in polling mode (eg `watch -n 0.5 nvidia-smi`, which polls every 0.5s).
 Record the maximum `GPU Memory Usage` you see.

 1. Record the timing and memory usage, along with relevant implementation changes made, at the following Confluence page: [https://vicarious.atlassian.net/l/c/8MegBH2a](https://vicarious.atlassian.net/l/c/8MegBH2a)